 HTML and PDF version https://www.qmul.ac.uk/sbcs/iupac/BlueBook/ (www prepared by G. P. Moss)

 An earlier HTML production of the IUPAC Nomenclature of Organic Chemistry has been prepared by Advanced Chemistry Development, Inc and is searchable on the ACD/Labs website <https://www.acdlabs.com/iupac/nomenclature>.

 The rules given in the Nomenclature of Organic Chemistry, commonly known as the “Blue Book”, emphasize the generation of unambiguous names in accord with the historical development of the subject, because the need for a “unique” name was not perceived to be compelling by earlier generations of chemists.
 The so-called information explosion of recent decades is a major factor in changing this perception.
 The present matrix of rules, however, cannot easily be overlaid with a simple set of principles for selecting a preferred name among the systematic alternatives, and to declare a preference by arbitrary fiat in each situation would surely lead to widespread rejection.
 Therefore, IUPAC has initiated projects to formulate a comprehensive guide for selecting unique names that will, insofar as feasible, have good recognition value and general acceptance among chemists.
 Further projects, with longer-range objectives of systematizing nomenclature of organic compounds, are also under way.

-A Brief Guide to the Nomenclature of Organic Chemistry has been published in PAC 92(3), pp. 527-539 (AOP 24 Feb 2020).
-The online version of this article, https://doi.org/10.1515/pac-2019-0104, offers as supplementary material, a four-sided document readily available for inclusion in textbooks and similar publications.
-Check here for latest update and translations.
+A Brief Guide to the Nomenclature of Organic Chemistry has been first published in PAC 92(3), pp. 527-539 (AOP 24 Feb 2020).
+An update has been released in June 2021; see related project here for update and translations.